AndyObtiva/glimmer-dsl-tk/README.md

 The Glimmer GUI DSL follows these simple concepts in mapping from Tk syntax:
 - **Widget Keyword**: Any Tk widget (e.g. `Tk::Tile::Label`) or toplevel window (e.g. `TkRoot`) may be declared by its lower-case underscored name without the namespace (e.g. `label` or `root`).
 This is called a keyword and is represented in the Glimmer GUI DSL by a Ruby method behind the scenes.
 - **Args**: Any keyword method may optionally take arguments surrounded by parentheses (e.g. a `frame` nested under a `notebook` may receive tab options like `frame(text: 'Users')`, which gets used behind the scenes by Tk code such as `notebook.add tab, text: 'Users'`)
-- **Content/Options Block**: Any keyword may optionally be followed by a Ruby curly-brace block
+- **Content/Options Block**: Any keyword may optionally be followed by a Ruby curly-brace block containing nested widgets (content) and attributes (options).
+Attributes are simply Tk option keywords followed by arguments and no block (e.g. `title 'Hello, World!'` under a `root`)

 Example of an app written in [Tk](https://www.tcl.tk/) imperative syntax: